Alternating Current Stimulation Can Significantly Improve the Vision of People With Optic Nerve Damage.

 Optic Nerve Damage Can Lead to Blindness

 The optic nerve can be damaged due to many diseases, and the damage is often caused by high intraocular pressure.
-Eye diseases such as glaucoma, diabetic retinopathy, optic nerve inflammation, optic nerve tumors, accidents or vascular occlusion of the optic nerve (AION) can damage the tissue to such an extent, that it leads to immediate vision and visual field loss.
-If the optic nerve is damaged by a disease in the entire cross-section, the affected eye becomes completely blind.
-However, most patients have only partial damage, so that there is still residual vision left.
+Eye diseases such as glaucoma, diabetic retinopathy, optic nerve inflammation, optic nerve tumors, or vascular occlusion of the optic nerve (AION) can damage the tissue to such an extent, that it leads to immediate vision and visual field loss.
+If the optic nerve is damaged in the entire cross-section, the affected eye becomes completely blind.
+However, most patients have only partial damage, so for them, there is still residual vision left.

-Glaucoma is particularly common as the cause of optic nerve disorders.
-Because glaucoma is associated with an increase in intraocular pressure.
-The same situation is also with diabetic retinopathy, caused by diabetes.
-Both glaucoma and diabetic neuropathy are often only noticed in the late period, after the visual damage has already happened.
-The optic nerve damage can lead to visual field loss and, if left untreated, can lead to long-term blindness.
+Glaucoma is particularly common as the cause of optic nerve disorders due to its association with increased intraocular pressure.
+Similarly, the situation is also with diabetic retinopathy, which is caused by diabetes.
+Both glaucoma and diabetic neuropathy are often only noticed in the late period after the visual damage has already happened.
+As a result, the optic nerve damage can lead to visual field loss and, if left untreated, can lead to long-term blindness.

 Vision Loss due to Optic Nerve Damage can be restored

-For a long time, the loss of vision was considered irreversible, people thought that there is no hope for improvement.
-Today, for many people who are suffering from vision loss due to optic nerve damage, groundbreaking treatment options are opening up: Today, modern ophthalmology is able to improve vision.
+For a long time, the loss of vision was considered irreversible.
+Today, for people who are suffering from vision loss due to optic nerve damage, groundbreaking treatment options are opening up: Nowadays, modern ophthalmology is able to improve their visual ability.

-Treatment with alternating current, for example, can significantly improve the vision of people with functional disorders of the retina, the optic nerve or the brain.
-Visual performance can be improved in different aspects: less foggy vision, better reading or greater visual acuity.
+Treatment with alternating current, for example, can significantly improve the vision of people with functional disorders of the retina, the optic nerve, or the brain.
+Visual performance can be improved in different aspects: less foggy vision, read the text better, or greater visual acuity.
 Savir Center in Magdeburg, Germany is the first and currently the only facility in the world for vision restoration (visual restitution).
 Under the direction of Prof. Dr. Bernhard A. Sabel, Savir pursues an individual, holistic approach and applies broad diagnostic and therapeutic procedures.

 Image: © vicu9 – Fotolia.com